Certified Human Trajectory Prediction: Additional results

 \subsection{More qualitative results}

-We show a scenario in Figure 5 of the main paper where we showcase the impact of an adversarial attack and imperfect observation on the performance of the prediction model.
+We showed a scenario in the main paper where we showcase the impact of an adversarial attack and imperfect observation on the performance of the predictor.
 Here, we provide more scenarios in \Cref{fig:attack_realword}.
 These results demonstrate that the models are vulnerable to different input noises, and certification can provide guaranteed robustness.

-We have also shown some qualitative results of EqMotion and Smoothed EqMotion on Trajnet++ dataset in \Cref{fig:supp_qual1}, underscoring the smoothed predictor's ability to certify bounds on predicted outputs.
+In \Cref{fig:supp_qual1}, we show qualitative results of EqMotion and smoothed EqMotion.
+We generate multiple noisy inputs by adding random noise with a magnitude less than $0.1$ to an input trajectory and visualize the models' predictions.
+As evidenced, the original predictor yields highly variable outputs, however, the smoothed predictor predicts within the certified bounds.
+It is important to note that the certified bounds are functions of the input; consequently, they are larger in some scenarios and smaller in others.

 \Cref{fig:qualitative_sigma} presents qualitative results across varying $\sigma$ in the smoothed function.
 It demonstrates the trade-off between accuracy and the bound size.
-As the sigma value increases, the additive randomness in the smoothing function overwhelms the original input, resulting in a signal whose median aligns closely with the noise median, which is zero.
+As the sigma value increases, the perturbation overwhelms the original input, resulting in a signal whose median aligns closely with the noise median, which is zero.
 Therefore, the bounds become tighter, but the accuracy drops.
 Among the various smoothing functions depicted, the one with $\sigma = 0.16$ appears to maintain a better balance, offering sufficiently tight bounds without significantly compromising accuracy, while the function with $\sigma = 0.32$ demonstrates relatively lower accuracy.